 If you're disposing of relatively light household junk, and it weighs in at the landfill at 1 ton, Company A would be the cheapest option.

 If you're disposing of heavier construction debris, and it weighs in at 3 tons, your final cost with Company A would be $350 ($250 + ($50 x 2 tons overweight)).
 Final price for Company B would be $325 ($275 + $50 X 1 ton overweight)).

 "Household junk typically weighs in fairly light...
 1 to 2 tons.
 Roof shingles, concrete, dirt, and construction debris are much heavier."

-#5 Avoid Renting a Dumpster that is too Small
+5. Avoid Renting a Dumpster That's Too Small

-What happens if you rent a dumpster that is too small?
-You pay double to rent the dumpster twice.
-So beware of skimping on the size to save a buck.
-It may backfire.
+If you rent a dumpster that ends up being too small, you will have to pay double to rent the dumpster twice, so beware of skimping on the size to save a buck.